 Frank is married and lives in Camden, North Carolina.

-Brett Lewis is an attorney who is in general practice.
-He is admitted to practice in the State of North Carolina.
+Brett Alan Lewis is an attorney who is in general practice.
+He is admitted to practice law in the State of North Carolina.
 Brett focuses on civil litigation with an emphasis on family law.
 He has experience successfully representing clients at both the trial and appeal phases of the litigation process.
 He was admitted to the NC State Bar in 2014.

 Brett graduated from The Norman Adrian Wiggins School of Law at Campbell University in 2014.
 While in law school, Brett was an officer for the Campbell Law Innocence Project, which evaluated criminally convicted individuals' claims for innocence.
 He also interned in the Moore County District Attorney's office.
 In 2010, Brett graduated from the University of Redlands with a Bachelor of Arts in Government.

 Brett was a professional journalist before he decided to go to law school.
-He had worked as a sports writer and reporter for The Press-Enterprise newspaper in Riverside, California.
+He worked as a sportswriter and reporter for The Press-Enterprise newspaper in Riverside, California.
 He was the co-editor-in-chief of his university's college newspaper.
-During law school, Brett worked part time for The Herald-Sun newspaper in Durham, North Carolina, and wrote election coverage news pieces for the Carolina Journal in Raleigh, NC.
+During law school, Brett worked part time for The Herald-Sun newspaper in Durham, North Carolina, and wrote election coverage news pieces for The Carolina Journal in Raleigh, NC.
 He's also been published in the Campbell Law Observer, and various other blogs and online content.

 Few moments are more stressful or difficult than family law disputes.
 You need an experienced, hard-working attorney who will listen to your story and advocate vigorously and effectively for you.
 Frank is certified by the North Carolina State Bar as a family law specialist.
 He has been advising and guiding clients through the often lengthy and difficult legal process of family law matters in the 1st Judicial District of North Carolina since 1997.
 Give the friendly and helpful staff at Hiner Law, PLLC a call today to schedule an initial consultation.

 Along with earning the distinction of being among a class of lawyers who are North Carolina State Bar Board Certified Specialist in Family Law, Frank has successfully represented clients at the appellate level.
 The following are cases Frank has successfully represented clients before the North Carolina Court of Appeals: